yeswework/fabrica-dev-kit/test/acf-json-guard.md

 The "resource isn't a git repository" branch, which warns and declines to pull.
 Every resource in the fleet is a git repo, so there is nothing realistic to run it against.

-## Two traps in the harness itself
+## Traps in the harness itself

-Neither is caused by this change; both will stop you before you reach case 1.
+None is caused by this change.
+The first two stop you before you reach case 1; the third lets case 8 pass without testing anything.

 - **`package.json` needs a `scripts` key**, even empty. `addScriptCommands` calls `Object.keys` on it unguarded, so a stub without one crashes `fdk` on startup with `Cannot convert undefined or